This is a generous size for cooking a big batch of noodles. It also has a steamer insert.

 This is a delicious, nutritious dish that I make frequently for King-Man and myself.
 Or, perhaps I should say, "The King and I." (Sorry I can't help using that corny line every now and then.
 Forgive me.
 At least you can't hear me breaking into songs from the musical.
 Be thankful.)

-This recipe is loaded with good-for-you ingredients and can be modified with whatever fresh veggies you have on hand.
-It's also a great way to use leftover pasta.
+This recipe is a great use for leftover pasta.
 Although it would be more authentic with rice noodles, I prefer to use whole wheat spaghetti or linguini for the added whole grain nutrition and taste.
 This recipe includes chicken but is also good with shrimp.
 Or, leave out the meat for a great side dish or vegetarian meal.

+Step 2.
 Cook pasta according to package directions.
 Undercook it slightly--this will keep it from getting over cooked when it is added to the rest of the recipe and reheated.

+Step 4.
 Cut the chicken into thin, bite-size strips.
 The chicken will be more tender if you cut across the grain.

 If your pan dries out, you can add a little more oil with any of these steps.
 I needed to add a little here.

+Step 8.
 Next add the baby bok choy, red pepper strips, and green onions.
 These all cook very quickly and are best if they're still crisp when removed from pan.

-Now the chicken and veggies are cooked.
+Step 9.
 Pour chicken broth (or water) in the pan and stir with a whisk to remove any browned bits from the bottom of the pan.

+Step 10.
 Add the peanut sauce and whisk it in.
 If needed, add more peanut sauce or chicken broth to achieve a gravy-like consistency.

+Step 11.
 Add the chicken and veggies back in and stir so that everything gets coated with the peanut sauce.

+Step 12.
 Add the cooked pasta and use a large fork or tongs to gently mix it in.
 Cook just until everything is reheated.

 Serve it up and garnish with chopped peanuts and cilantro, if desired.
 I like to garnish mine with some red pepper flakes, too--just to add some more spice and heat.
 I serve this dish in individual pasta bowls.

-Make it a yummy day!
+Make it a Yummy day!